syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 ## Create a Style

-The following code shows how a cell style can be created & applied.
+The following code shows how to create and apply cell style.

 {% tabs %}
 {% highlight c# %}